robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 ## Features

-- Updated layout for improved readability.
+- Updated display layout for improved readability.
 - Cycling through "current day", "next day" and "4-day" forecast wiev on button press.
-- Improved icons (night icons are diplayed with a moon symbol instead of a sun).
+- Improved icons (night icons are displayed with a moon symbol instead of a sun).
-- WiFi setup server is implemented for user friendly update of credentials, api key, and geographic data.
+- WiFi server for user friendly setup.
 - Optimized for LilyGo 2.13" 250x122 e-Paper display.

 ## Housing for 3D print
 The 3D design files for the housing are included in this repository.
 This design is based on [Sir.Puchtuning](https://makerworld.com/en/models/647684-lilygo-t5-2-13-small-case?from=search#profileId-1024510)'s project, with added feet and reinforced, optimised structure for 3D printing.
-There is enough space to fit a 1000mAh 3.7V battery as well.
+There is space to fit a 1000mAh 3.7V battery as well.

 ## 📷 Images